Organic Insect Killer For Vegetable Garden

 Fortunately, there are organic pesticides, which are much safer than their chemical counterparts.
 Organic pesticides are made from natural ingredients.
 Organic pesticides need to be certified by the United States Department of Agriculture, always look for the logo that the pesticide is certified.

-Aside from being much safer than chemical pesticides, other advantages of using organic pesticides include low residual levels, they have specific target range, shorter persistence, slower mode of action, and of course they are much safer to use than the chemical pesticides.
+Aside from being much safer than chemical pesticides, other advantages of using organic pesticides include low residual levels, they have a specific target range, shorter persistence, slower mode of action, and of course they are much safer to use than chemical pesticides.
 Still, much care is still required when using this.
 Read the directions always.
 Just remember that because they are natural does not mean that they are not harmful to you, the soil, and the plants.

 Neem oil insecticide - This is a powerful natural insecticide.
 This comes from the extraction of seeds of neem trees.
 This can disrupt the life cycle of insects at all stages.
 Neem oil acts as a hormone disruptor.
 It also is an antifeedant for insects that eat the leaves and other parts of the plant.
 It can also combat fungal infection and mildew.
 You can purchase neem oil at any garden store or food store near you.